Developing an outputs management plan

 For more information

-- Biosharing – a curated and searchable portal of data standards, databases, and policies in the life, environmental, and biomedical sciences.
+- FAIRsharing – a curated and searchable portal of data standards, databases, and policies in the life sciences and other scientific disciplines.

 - Digital Curation Centre – the UK's leading centre of expertise in data curation.
 The DCC provides a range of resources and training opportunities for the UK higher education sector, and has developed an online tool for developing data management plans in line with funder requirements.